Quantum Knowledge Distillation for Large Language Models: Introduction

-As LLMs continue to grow in size, there remains room for further optimization in model compression, especially in scenarios with extremely low resources or where faster inference is required.
-Traditional methods may struggle to meet these demands.
-Fortunately, extensive research has demonstrated that quantum computing can solve certain challenging problems efficiently using fewer quantum parameters \cite{QRL,QPIL,qtraining,liquantum, bar}.
-This has led to the rise of Quantum Neural Networks (QNNs) \cite{abbas,nc11,song}, which show great potential in tasks such as classification \cite{hybrid} by leveraging quantum circuits to make efficient predictions with fewer parameters.
+As LLMs continue to grow in parameter count, there remains room for further optimization in model compression, especially in scenarios with extremely low resources or where faster inference is required.
+Fortunately, extensive research has demonstrated that quantum computing can solve problems efficiently using fewer quantum parameters~\textsuperscript{\hyperref[QRL]{15},\hyperref[QPIL]{16},\hyperref[qtraining]{17},\hyperref[liquantum]{18},\hyperref[bar]{19}} due to its powerful parameter representation capability.
+In particular, quantum neural networks (QNNs) ~\textsuperscript{\hyperref[abbas]{20},\hyperref[nc11]{21},\hyperref[song]{22},\hyperref[hybrid]{23}} have been explored as student models in knowledge distillation, with most existing studies focusing on \textbf{small-scale image} classification tasks using \textbf{shallow} classical~\textsuperscript{\hyperref[QKD1]{24},\hyperref[QKD2]{25}} or quantum teacher models~\textsuperscript{\hyperref[QKD3]{26}}.
+However, current QNN-based student models have not yet demonstrated the ability to distill \textbf{LLMs} for \textbf{natural language} classification tasks.
+In other words, whether these models can capture the complexity, semantic richness, and real-world variability inherent in natural language understanding of LLMs remains an open question.